International education

 Why it’s important to us

-In 2020 the international education sector contributed more than $11.4 billion to the NSW economy and supported more than 95,000 full-time equivalent jobs before the Covid-19 pandemic.
+In 2024, the international education sector contributed more than $12.8 billion to the NSW economy and supported nearly 120,000 full-time equivalent jobs.

 About 40% of all education providers in NSW are located in our local area.
-This includes universities, vocational and educational training providers and English language intensive courses for overseas students – that’s over 550 education establishments.
+This includes universities, vocational and educational training providers, and English language intensive courses for overseas students – more than 550 education establishments.

 How we can achieve our goals